-- Prior to the rotation: - o Listen to or read the following podcast episodes: - EM Clerkship podcast: episode 123 - Overall Expectations: - o Attendance at all assigned shifts (for the entire duration of the assigned shift) - Discuss your learning goals for each shift with your preceptor, including 1-2 specific competencies you would like to work on - Ask your preceptor about their expectations of you, including the number of patients they expect you to carry, oral presentation style preferences, and patient charting expectations
+• Overall Expectations:

-- You should obtain Direct Observations (DOs), develop differential diagnoses, and discuss management plans with the guidance of your resident/attending. - Your work is not done after you present! - o Take ownership of your patients up to the point of disposition/handoff - o Follow up on lab results/imaging and communicate results to the resident/attending. - Communicate with consultants (discuss with preceptor first) - Provide updates or status changes to the family - o Provide appropriate discharge instructions. - o Participate in all scheduled activities, including Pediatric Diagnostic Rounds (PDR) - PDR: 4th Tues of each month 8 am Feigin 1st Floor Conference Room
+- Attendance at all assigned shifts (for the entire duration of the assigned shift) - Discuss your learning goals for each shift with your preceptor, including 1-2 specific competencies you would like to work on - Ask your preceptor about their expectations of you, including the number of patients they expect you to carry, oral presentation style preferences, and patient charting expectations - You should obtain Direct Observations (DOs), develop differential diagnoses, and discuss management plans with the guidance of your resident/attending. - Your work is not done after you present! - o Take ownership of your patients up to the point of disposition/handoff - o Follow up on lab results/imaging and communicate results to the resident/attending. - Communicate with consultants (discuss with preceptor first) - Provide updates or status changes to the family - Provide appropriate discharge instructions. - Participate in Pediatric Diagnostic Rounds (PDR)- 4th Tues of each month 8 am Feigin 1st Floor Conference Room